BAkinmarin/bible-quiz-game/README.md

 <a name="left"></a>
 # Features Left to implement
-> Add a high score tracker for the user
+> Add a high score tracker for the user so they know what score to beat each time they play the game.

-> Add a highscores modal for each seperate game
-> Be able to input username to push to a leaderboard
+> Option for user to input username to scoreboard for future reference and comparison with other users.

 ### Additional ideas

->
+> Create and add option for user to choose quiz game based on one of the 66 Books of The Bible.

+> Separate Sections for Old and New Testament, giving user the option to play quiz game based on preference.

+> Create and add Parable of Jesus Section, giving user the option to play quiz based on this otpion.

+> Create and add Creation Story Section, giving user the option to play quiz based on this option.

+> Create and add Easy, Medium and Hard levels, giving user the option to select difficulty.

+> Create and add a Rewards Section where users are awarded tokens named after the Fruits of The Holy Spirit - based on number of points collected as they move through the 66 Books of THe Bible Quiz option.

 <a name="tech"></a>
 # Technology Used
 ### HTML
-> Used to structure my webpages and the bones of any web project.
+> The backbone of website design and function; used to provide structure to the website.

 ### CSS
-> Used to style the layout of my project.
+> Used to style the layout of each web page.

 ### Javascript
 > Used to make the site dynamic and to present, select and store the users answers and then provide a score based on the time it took them to answer.

 ### Font Awesome
+> Source of all the icons used in this project.

+### Google Fonts
-> Used for the home icon and the github icon used in this project.
+> Used to define the fonts used in the project.
+Also used to compare and pair font-styles.

+### Favicon.io
+> Used to generate a favicon for the existing logo.

 <a name="testing"></a>
 # Testing